Th3WarPheonix/Python-C-Communication/README.md

     arrayC(N1, N2, cnparray) # Calling dll function

-    print(cnparray[0][0]) # Confirming the values are in the right position and are changed appropriateyl if above C code is changed
+    print(cnparray[0][0]) # Confirming the values are in the right position and are changed appropriately if above C code is changed